10 Sites to Start Selling Crafts Online

 sell crafts on ebay

-eBay has a number of selling plans you can choose from.
+eBay has several selling plans you can choose from.
 As an occasional seller, you can list up to 50 items per month and pay zero listing fees.
-You’ll only pay a 10% to 15% of sales after your item sells and you don’t need a store to list under 50 items per month.
+You’ll only pay 10% to 15% of sales after your item sells, and you don’t need a store to list under 50 items per month.

 6. Folksy

-Folksy is a craft selling site that’s open to British sellers only.
-With Folksy you can sell your handmade clothing, jewelry, art, stationery and more.
+Folksy is a craft-selling site that’s open only to British sellers.
+With Folksy, you can sell your handmade clothing, jewelry, art, stationery, and more.

-They currently offer two different plans for sellers; the Basic Plan which features a per item list fee and a sales commission, and the Plus plan which features a small yearly fee, no listing fees and a sales commission fee.
+They currently offer two plans for sellers: the Basic Plan, which includes a per-item listing fee and a sales commission, and the Plus Plan, which includes a small yearly fee, no listing fees, and a sales commission.

 7. iCraft

-They charge $15 per month to list unlimited products, and they don’t charge any listing fees or commissions.
-Plus a $25 registration feel.
-A ten percent discount is available for those who sign up for at least twelve months of membership.
+They charge $15 per month to list unlimited products and don’t charge listing fees or commissions.
+Plus, a $25 registration fee.
+A 10% discount is available to those who sign up for at least 12 months of membership.

-The site features a wide variety of items for sale, including jewelry, clothing, accessories, toys and games, artwork, crafts, home décor, and bath and body items.
-Note that all items sold on iCraft must be new: vintage (previously owned/used) items are not allowed.
+The site features a variety of items for sale, including jewelry, clothing, accessories, toys and games, artwork, crafts, home décor, and bath and body items.
+All items sold on iCraft must be new; vintage (previously owned/used) items are not allowed.

 8. eCrater